 That's what I call it, anyway.
 Throughout this article, I'll give the setups names that work for me mixed with traditional names.

-Anyway, 45/45 means 45 degrees off-axis and 45 degree vertical tilt with the flash pointed into the umbrella in bounce mode.
+Anyway, 45/45 means 45 degrees off-axis and 45 degrees of the portrait subject and 45 degrees of vertical tilt, with the flash bounced into or shot through an umbrella.
 The light stand can go 45 degrees left or right of your subject and if they're seated on a stool, the stand should be extended about 5'.
 The umbrella shaft should be pointed down toward your subject.
 This gives you a nice ratio of light between the light and dark sides of the face—probably two to three times brighter.
-It's also a good setup to use a 2x3’ reflector card aimed at the dark side of the face, pulled closer or pushed further away depending on the light level you prefer.
+It's also a good setup to use a reflector card aimed at the dark side of the face, pulled closer or pushed further away depending on the light level you prefer.
 Try the refinements below to sample the effects of a reflector.
 Note the quality of light as you change from one surface to the next.

 Refinement 1: Add a light stand with a white card to fill in.
 Change to a silver card, then a gold card.
 Note the filled in shadow on the dark side of the face.